Ningchengopterus

+Discovery and naming

 It is known from a juvenile specimen, holotype CYGB-0035, an almost complete articulated skeleton of a hatchling also showing soft parts, such as the flight membrane and pycnofibres, compressed on a plate and counterplate.
 It was the first small toothed pterodactyloid pterosaur specimen found in China.
 The type species Ningchengopterus liuae was named and described by Lü Junchang in 2009.
 The genus name combines a reference to the Ningcheng district in Inner Mongolia with a Latinised Greek pteron, "wing".
 The specific name honours Ms Liu Jingyi who collected the fossil and donated it to science.

+Description

 Ningchengopterus was typified by the possession of about fifty teeth, twelve in each upper jaw and thirteen in each lower jaw.
 The teeth are curved, conical and pointed.
 The skull has a length of thirty-eight millimetres.
 The snout is elongated and tapering.
 The lower jaws show an incipient crest.

+Classification

 The specimen could not be more precisely determined than Pterodactyloidea.
 It shared the relative proportions of the first and second phalanx of the flight finger with the Ctenochasmatidae, and especially Eosipterus found in the same formation, but showed no further synapomorphies of that group, so that Lü abstained from placing it in that clade.

+Palaeobiology

 The teeth suggested that Ningchengopterus was a fish eater.
 The fully formed flight membrane was seen as confirmation of a hypothesis by Mark Unwin that pterosaurs displayed little parental care, their "babies" being able to fly shortly after hatching.